Get the Tata Capital App to apply for Loans & manage your account. Download Now

 What is the Average Credit Score?

 Your credit score reflects your financial behavior.
 A number between 300 and 900 tells lenders how well you manage your credit.
 Higher scores indicate good debt repayment, which can lead to lower rates and higher limits on loans and credit cards.
-The credit scores are based on different models that are determined by the credit bureaus, of which the most commonly recognized one for the country is the CIBIL Score.
+The credit scores are based on different models that are determined by the credit bureaus, of which the most commonly recognized one for the country is the average CIBIL Score.
 Other equally popular credit scoring models include Equifax and Experian.
 They all follow the same basic principles.

 Examining your credit score may make you compare yourself to others.
 Comprehending the typical credit score within the nation can provide insight into your position.
 A 700 score is good, indicating responsible credit management in India.
 A score over 750 indicates good credit.
 But a score under 650 could raise interest rates and make credit harder to get.